Java network concurrency

 What is a process?

-• A process is an instance of a program that is being executed
+• A process is an instance of a program that is being executed.

-• Processes are isolated from each other and have their own memory space
+• Processes are isolated from each other and have their own memory space.

-• Heavier than threads: expensive to create and manage
+• Expensive to create and manage.

 Java network concurrency

 What is a thread?
+(1/3)

-• A thread is a sequence of instructions that can be executed by a core
+• A thread is a sequence of instructions that can be executed by a core.

-• The main thread is the thread that starts when the application starts
+• The main thread is the thread that starts when the application starts.

 Java network concurrency